Betterment vs. Wealthfront: Which Is Better for You?

 - Human Advisor: Betterment’s Premium investing plan offers you in-depth advice from the company’s team of CFP professionals.
 Users get unlimited emails and calls with CFP professionals to discuss their more in-depth financial needs.

 - Cash Accounts: Betterment offers separate accounts for checking and savings.
-The Checking Account offers a debit card and rewards, while the Cash Reserve account has a variable interest rate.
+The Betterment Checking account offers a debit card and rewards, while the Cash Reserve account has a variable interest rate.

 Betterment vs. Wealthfront: How To Get Started